kwillems/streamdeck-powerpoint-slidenumber/README.md

 Given the various differences, the way this can be accomplished is different for macOS and Windows.
 Therefore, different scripts are included for each of those systems.
 When using macOS, Keyboard Maestro is required, https://www.keyboardmaestro.com.
 On Windows we have to use AutoHotkey, https://www.autohotkey.com.

-Basically, a PowerPoint macro saves the current slide number in a text file.
+Basically, a PowerPoint macro saves the current slide number into a text file.
 That file is then read by either Keyboard Macro or AutoHotkey and then published to the Stream Deck.
 On both systems, the Stream Deck will look like this picture.

 <img width="952" alt="image stream deck PowerPoint slide number" src="https://user-images.githubusercontent.com/2992051/128613821-158b3dfb-cd51-46c0-91cc-b19ec6ab15cd.png">

 ## Installing the PowerPoint macro
-This is the macro that neds to be executed by PowerPoint.
+This is the macro that needs to be executed by PowerPoint.
 On the **View tab**, choose **Macros**.
 In the Macro dialog box, type the name for the macro: **storeSlideNumber**.
 Hit the **+ sign** and copy and paste the following piece of code into the editor window.

 This function saves the slide number in a text file called **numberSlide.txt**.
 Note that the pathFile variable contains a different path for this file, depending on the operating system.
 On macOS, I personally prefer to store numberSlide.txt in **/usr/local/bin/**.
-However, I can imagine someone would prefer to store that file in their Documents folder.
-Then the path on macOS becomes **/Users/username/Documents/numberSlide.txt**.
+However, I can imagine someone would prefer to store that file in the Documents folder.
+Then the path on macOS becomes something like **/Users/username/Documents/numberSlide.txt**.
 It goes without saying that the pathFile variable in the function below should be modified accordingly.
 That also applies to Windows.
-In the function below is, the variable pathFile is defined twice.
+In the function below the variable pathFile is defined twice.
 It makes swapping between macOS and Windows easier (to me).
 If running under Windows one should uncomment the Windows line and comment the macOS line.

-Finally, the Powerpoint presentations that use this macro must of course be saved as a PPTM file.
+Finally, the Powerpoint presentations that use this macro must of course be saved as PPTM files.
 When opening the presentation, macros must be enabled.

 For the numberSlide.txt file, use an empty text file.
 An example of such a file is in the repository.
 It must be saved to the pathFile location.